FrankYFTang/FrankYungFongTangArt/ART2F/README.md

 Strong sources and correct citation format.
 There are a few entries that don't have an author, please review and make sure the author is not listed.
 If there is, be sure to include the author in the entry.

 I look forward to reading your paper!
+#### Mar 31 at 2:23pm
+Excellent discussion of the origins of Kusama's pumpkin motif.
+This is your thesis and should be stated earlier in the paper.
+Excellent synthesis of source material that allows the reader to fully understand the depth of the motif.

+Beautifully written with attentive descriptions to the details of the artwork.
+The analysis is supported by strong scholarship.
+The constructive feedback I have is to anchor the analysis to a clear and cohesive thesis.
+The thesis is the point of view that you are arguing and tethering to the artworks as primary sources.
+There is a tendency to describe works of art and then offer interpretation.
+These can be more directly connected.
+Think of the descriptions of the artworks as the visual descriptive evidence that supports your interpretation.

+Always a pleasure to read.

 # Weekly Wrting